 The Designated Safeguarding Lead will be a senior member of staff from the school's leadership team and the role will be explicit within their job description.
-The school will also appoint a deputy designated lead(s) who will be trained to the same level as the designated safeguarding lead and the role will also be explicit within their job description, however the lead responsibility remains with the designated safeguarding lead.
+The school will also appoint a deputy designated safeguarding lead(s) who will be trained to the same level as the designated safeguarding lead and the role will also be explicit within their job description, however the lead responsibility remains with the designated safeguarding lead.

-Keeping Children Safe in Education 2022 sets out the broad areas of responsibility for the Designated Safeguarding Lead.
-These are detailed below.
+Keeping Children Safe in Education 2023 sets out the broad areas of responsibility for the Designated Safeguarding Lead within Annex C. These are detailed below.